sajjjadayobi/PersianQA/README.md

 This was but a tiny help to Persian Open-Source community and we are sincerely wishing it provides inspiration and ground work for other Free projects.

 - Thanks to _Navid Kanani_ and _Abbas Ayoubi_
-- Thanks to Google’s Colab😄 and HuggingFace🤗 for making this work easier
+- Thanks to Google’s Colab and HuggingFace🤗 for making this work easier